 Beacon is also close to some stellar attractions, including Bannerman Castle, and Storm King.

 The fields of Storm King bring together nature, art, and the beauty of fall foliage in autumn.
-Plus, there's a shuttle bus on weekends with special pricing for shuttle packages.
+Check out our full guide to the unique destination here.
 Storm King has pieces in its permanent collection along with special exhibitions and installations, typically large-scale sculptures you'll find around the open-air "galleries" outdoors.

 Hudson